-We conduct training in IsaacGym simulator with the legged_gym library.
-It is difficult to train without motion priors on terrain with high and dense joist structures completely from scratch.
-Therefore, we first train on an easier rough terrain with randomly generated low joist courses, shown in Fig. 4(a), arranged to give rise to a learning curriculum similar to [5].
+We conduct training in IsaacGym simulator [5].
+We first train on an easier rough terrain with randomly generated low joist courses, shown in Fig. 4(a), arranged to give rise to a learning curriculum similar to [5].
 Then we fine-tune the model on a terrain that closely mimics the joists pattern in the field, as shown in Fig. 4(b).

-We use the same basic setup as in [5] to realize parallelism for our training.
-Elements of the state are listed in Table I with corresponding units.
+We leverage parallel simulation training for our policies [5].
+The state space is listed in Table I with corresponding units.
 Uniform random noises with listed ranges are added to the elements.
 At each time step, the perception input p_t , either an elevation map or a depth image, is first encoded by the perception head E_p into perception feature f_t :